tgi-io/tgi-core/spec/README.md

 </blockquote>
 #### PROPERTIES
 #### tasks
-<p>Tasks is an array of objects that represent each step of the procedure.
-See TASKS section below for each property of this unnamed object (task array element).</p>
+Tasks is an array of objects that represent each step of the procedure.
+See TASKS section below for each property of this unnamed object (task array element).

 &nbsp;<b><i>tasks can be falsy if no tasks defined otherwise it has to be an array:</i></b>
 ```javascript
 new Procedure({tasks: true});